Review: Capital One Venture X

 Full Details: [Official Site]

-This includes access to Capital One Lounges (currently only 1 open in DFW, View From The Wing did a great review here) as well as unlimited access to lounges in the Priority Pass network.
+This includes access to Capital One Lounges (review) as well as unlimited access to lounges in the Priority Pass network.
 The Priority Pass membership is arguably better than Amex's, since Capital One's (along with Chase's) allow access to non-lounge experiences such as airport restaurants and spas.
 Each cardmember is allowed up to 2 additional guests free of charge.

 Free Authorized Users